-Circular Economy for plastics
+The Process: Circular Economy for (MLP) Plastics

-Skilled Samaritan has discovered an underground economy of rag pickers that were picking up scrap polymer-based mono and multi-layer packaging plastic materials from flexi packing units around the state of Uttar Pradesh in India.
+We discovered an underground economy of rag pickers that were picking up scrap polymer-based mono and multi-layer packaging plastic materials from flexi packing units around the state of Uttar Pradesh in India.
 These long sheets of waste plastic were being sold in secondary market to make plastic bags, wrapping material for local businesses and interestingly, converted into ropes for multi-purpose use making an oblivious contribution to the recycled economy.

 We have partnered with local rope-making units that are set up in villages as MSMEs, mostly found in the interiors of Northern India.
 These units are regular buyers of waste from an informal economy of rag pickers that pick up discarded sheets of pre-consumer multi laminate plastic wrappers from flexi packaging units, which is converted into usable ropes using indigenous machines.
 This underground supply chain of ‘waste to wow’ is unknowingly adding to the circular economy of plastics creating a huge impact by using waste that would have otherwise been dumped in land-fills or incinerated.